By Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-The subject of minerals has fascinated scientists for thousands of years.
-In the past 200 years, several methods have been proposed to classify and arrange minerals according to their physical properties such as size and weight, electrical properties, and other qualities.
+The subject of minerals has fascinated mankind for thousands of years.
+In the past 200 years, several methods have been proposed to classify and arrange minerals according to their physical properties such as size, weight, electrical properties, and other qualities.
 This article discusses the main ways this is done.

-The most commonly used chart or table of the elements was first proposed by Dmitri Medeleev in 1869.
-It is essentially the same today except that many more minerals have been added that had not been discovered in 1869.
+The most commonly used mineral system is based upon the Periodic Table Of The Elements, first proposed by Dmitri Medeleev in 1869.
+It is essentially the same today, except that many more minerals have been added that had not been discovered in 1869.
 The chart accurately predicted the discovery of these elements.